Hummingbird-AI/full-stack-recruitment-coding-test/README.md

 4. Code readability is very important part of this test.
 Therefore , we will consider your skill how you write your code which could be easily maintenable.

+5. Please provide the instructions to setup the application.

 ----

 # Technical questions